unionai-oss/pandera/docs/source/pydantic_integration.rst

 Using Pandera Schemas in Pydantic Models
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-:class:`~pandera.core.pandas.model.DataFrameModel` is fully compatible with
+:class:`~pandera.api.pandas.model.DataFrameModel` is fully compatible with
 `pydantic <https://pydantic-docs.helpmanual.io/>`_.
 You can specify
-a :class:`~pandera.core.pandas.model.DataFrameModel` in a pydantic ``BaseModel`` as you would
+a :class:`~pandera.api.pandas.model.DataFrameModel` in a pydantic ``BaseModel`` as you would
 any other field:

 .. testcode:: dataframe_schema_model